Openscapes/2022-noaa-afsc/github-clinic/megsie.md

 We can make words **bold** or *italic*.

+We can insert emoji using colons, for example :sparkles: if you type `:sparkles:` (full ref list [here](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md))

 ## We can make headers.

 We can make lists that are automagically numbered – *note that lists need a carriage return before list items!*

-1. bananas
+1. bananas 🍌
-1. tamales
+1. tamales 🫔
-1. cakes
+1. cakes 🍰

 [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) can also make hyperlinks using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: